ordinary-developer/book_algorithms_s_dasgupta/README.md

 https://github.com/ordinary-developer/book_algorithms_s_dasgupta.git`

-license
+License
 -------

-this project is offered under the MIT license
+This project is offered under the MIT license.

-contributing
+Contributing
 ------------

-this project doesn't need to be contributed
+This project doesn't need to be contributed.

-but just in case you can always connect with me
+But just in case you can always connect with me.